CaroMusangi1/Music_Recommender/README.md

-OJECT NAME – Music Recommender Based on Liked Songs.
+PROJECT NAME – Music Recommender Based on Liked Songs.
 TAGLINE –  Discover new music based on your favorite tracks.

 2.TEAM MEMBERS